Be sure to follow the nonprescription medicine precautions.

 Side effects of aspirin include:

-the ears.
-Stop taking aspirin or take a smaller dose until the ringing goes
+- Ringing in the ears.
+Stop taking aspirin or take a smaller dose until the ringing goes away.

-away.
-Eye problems, such as blurred or double
+- Eye problems, such as blurred or double vision.

 Reasons not to take aspirin

 Do not take aspirin if you:

 - Are allergic to aspirin.

 - Are pregnant or trying to become pregnant.

 - Have peptic ulcer disease.